Extracting and Combining Abilities For Building Multi-lingual Ability-enhanced Large Language Models: Limitations

 \section{Limitations}

 In this section, we discuss the limitations of our work.
-First, we only implement our approach MAET on 8B LLMs (\ie LLaMA-3 8B), and do not adopt the LLMs with larger scales (\eg 13B or 70B LLMs) in the experiment, due to the limitation of computational resources.
+First, we only implement our approach MAEC on 8B LLMs (\ie LLaMA-3 8B), and do not adopt the LLMs with larger scales (\eg 13B or 70B LLMs) in the experiment, due to the limitation of computational resources.
 We will test the effectiveness of our approach on these LLMs in the future.
 Second, we only evaluate our approach on two downstream tasks (\ie mathematical and scientific reasoning tasks) in multi-lingual scenarios.
 Although they are challenging and widely-used testbeds, it is still meaningful to verify our methods on other tasks.
 Whereas, as we test the performance on diverse high-resource and low-resource languages, it can also provide comprehensive performance estimation for our approach in multi-lingual scenarios.
-Third, our approach is a general method for ability transferring across different domains, but in this work, we only consider the multi-lingual scenarios and obtain a multi-lingual LLM with the specific ability being enhanced.
-Forth, our approach also relies on continual pre-training the LLM.
-Although the training corpus is not very large, it also increases the cost.
-Fortunately, after we obtain the pre-trained weights, our following steps only need simple addition and subtraction operations for ability transferring, which is flexible for online deployment and application.
-In future work, we will focus on reducing the data requirement for the pre-training corpus and also improving the weights extracting efficiency.
 Finally, we do not consider the potential risk and ethics issues that might hurt the alignment of LLMs when using our approach.
-Actually, our approach is also applicable to transfer the alignment ability across languages.
+Actually, our approach is also applicable to combining the ability to align across languages.
 We will investigate to it in the future.